survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ## Conclusion

 Webpack allows you to manage multiple page setups with some thought.
 Especially the PWA approach is interesting as it allows loading the application in a progressive manner based on usage.
 It is more flexible than a more traditional single page application approach, and webpack's functionality enables it well.

+To recap:

+* Webpack can be used to generate separate pages either through its multi-compiler mode or by including all the page configuration into one.
+* The multi-compiler configuration can run in parallel using external solutions, but it is harder to apply techniques such as bundle splitting against it.
+* A multi-page setup can lead to a **Progressive Web Application**.
+In this case you'll use various webpack techniques to come up with an application that is fast to load and that fetches functionality as required.
+Both two flavors of this technique have their own merits.

+I will discuss the idea of Server Side Rendering in the next chapter.